If you go to Amazon now, you’ll find many grow lights that are labeled 2000K, 3000K, 4000K, etc.

 Traditional fluorescent lamps (FLs) usually have cool spectrums with Kelvin ratings above 5000K.

 But, today, you’ll find FLs with lower Kelvin ratings that are convenient for flowering plants.

-If you’re growing leafy herbs and plants, you’ll have to choose a grow light with high Kelvin rating.
-And in case you want to grow heavy-flowering and fruiting plants, you need to choose a grow light with low Kelvin rating.
+If you’re growing leafy herbs and plants, you’ll have to choose a grow light with a high Kelvin rating.
+And in case you want to grow heavy-flowering and fruiting plants, you need to choose a grow light with a low Kelvin rating.